LEND Interdisciplinary Training Program

 The purpose of the LEND is to provide training for health professionals who will assume leadership roles across the nation.
 These leaders assure the continued development of a comprehensive system that serves the needs of children and youth with neurodevelopmental disabilities, including autism spectrum disorder and other special health care needs.
 Program faculty participate in clinical research and policy development and partner with community programs to better serve the needs of these children and their families.

 The LEND interdisciplinary training program enrolls health care professionals who have completed entry level training in their discipline.
 This includes postdoctoral fellows who have completed professional training and graduate students who are enrolled in an academic program at the University of Washington and need to complete clinical and didactic components to meet the requirements for their degree program.
 Community professionals and students enrolled at other universities also participate in the program.

 Long-term fellows engage in more than 300 hours of interdisciplinary training framed by an individual interdisciplinary leadership plan.
 The plan includes a leadership project, clinical experiences, public policy experience and a didactic program of core seminars intended to establish knowledge and skills based on individual needs and core training competencies.
-Long term trainees present their projects at an annual forum and receive a certificate of recognition.
+Long-term fellows present their projects at an annual forum and receive a certificate of recognition.

 UW LEND is in its fifth decade.
 Former fellows hold leadership positions in academia, public health, community programs, and health care facilities across the nation.
 LEND has a major responsibility for continuing education and technical assistance in the state of Washington and the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) region.